Torregu/DataCamp/Projects/content/Guided/Introduction to DataCamp Projects/README.md

 In this gentle introduction to DataCamp projects, we will walk you through the project interface!

+Python
+Use Python to build a project that has a specific solution, with guided tasks and real-time automated code checks

+R
+Use R to build a project that has a specific solution, with guided tasks and real-time automated code checks

+SQL
+Use SQL to build a project that has a specific solution, with guided tasks and real-time automated code checks

 <img src="style-project-tasks.svg" width="130" height="30" alt="css-in-readme">

 1. This is a Jupyter notebook!